 MS will send one coach to the zone meet if 1-25 swimmers qualify and apply to compete in the meet, two coaches if 26-50 swimmers participate, three coaches if 51-75 swimmers participate, etc. The coach-swimmer ratio may be adjusted to add more coaches pending the distribution of swimmers by age group, the meet location, and the MS budget.
 The zone team coaches are recommended by the Coach Representatives and appointed by the MS Board of Directors.

 The zone team coaches, under the direction of the head coach, are responsible for reviewing the Michigan entries before they are mailed to the host club/LSC, selecting relay teams, and providing support, encouragement, and supervision of swimmers at the pool site.
 The head coach determines the roles and responsibilities of the assistant coaches.
 The head coach is also responsible for consulting with the zone team manager as needed.
+Coaches are selected by application process starting in September.
+Coaches selected to this role serve a term of 1 year.
+And are expected to coach the zone and potentially the quad meets.
+If Michigan Swimming holds zone practices these coaches will be the primary coaches for team practices.

 During the zone meet and all related activities, zone coaches represent MS rather than their home club.
 Zone team coaches must agree to adhere to the MS Code of Conduct for Coaches at all times during the meet, including their travel to and from the meet, and including their entire stay at the site of the meet.
 They must be especially careful to avoid recruiting swimmers (or giving the appearance of recruiting swimmers) to their home clubs.